Healthy Holidays: Reducing the Spread of COVID-19

 Consider having a small celebration with the people in your household.
-To stay connected with others, prepare traditional family recipes and safely deliver them to neighbors and loved ones, or host a virtual dinner party.
+To stay connected with others, prepare traditional family recipes and safely deliver them to neighbors and loved ones, or host a virtual dinner party in lieu of traveling.

 Limit Gatherings to Small Groups

 Limit gatherings to no more than a few family groups.
 Encourage social distancing by setting up appropriately spaced tables and chairs ahead of time, and depending on your comfort level, discuss vaccination status before your event.
 Vaccination can lower the risk of serious illness and death for all age groups.

 Prepare and Serve Food with Care

 Limit the number of people preparing and handling food.
 When its time to eat, consider electing a “designated server” to plate or package food for all guests – this helps decrease traffic around dishes and minimizes the touching of shared utensils.
 Single-use cups, plates and cutlery can make for a safe and easy clean up.

 If weather permits, consider moving your celebration outdoors or into a well-ventilated space.
 If you must be inside, open windows to increase air circulation.
 Remember: fresh air does not eliminate the need for masks.
 All guests, especially those who are unvaccinated, should wear face coverings when not eating or drinking.

 If you have symptoms of COVID-19, have been exposed to someone with COVID-19 within the past 10 days or are awaiting test results: stay home.
 If you are hosting the gathering, call your loved ones to let them know you are cancelling the celebration to keep them safe.

 Remember the Basics